Purdue-CS193/lab-1-jairasdz/index.md

 ## CS Major
 ### Purdue Freshman

-#What I like about CS193:
+# What I like about CS193:
--The TAs are cool.
+- The TAs are cool.
--We get to learn how to be CS peeps.
+- We get to learn how to be CS peeps.

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.